Honda Aims to Put Toro Rosso in F1's Top 3 Next Year

 F1's current top three are Mercedes, Ferrari and Red Bull, which filled out the podium in every race but one this year.

 If Honda could achieve that goal, it would be a tremendous step forward.
-As it stands right now, the team's tandem with McLaren is 9th in the Constructors' Championship standings, only placing ahead of Sauber, who has gained just five points this season.
-Honda is likely the root of its problem.
+As it stands right now, the team's tandem with McLaren is ninth in the Constructors' Championship standings, only placing ahead of Sauber who has gained just five points this season.
+Given McLaren's known engineering-prowess, it's doubtful that the rest of the car is to blame for this, meaning that Honda is likely the main root of its problem.

-That doesn't seem to faze the company though, as Honda's brand and communication director Katsuhide Moriyama said this weekend at the Singapore Grand Prix.
+That doesn't seem to phase them, though, as Honda's brand and communication director Katsuhide Moriyama told this weekend at the Singapore Grand Prix.

-"For Honda, Formula 1 started with a dream by our founder, Mr. Soichiro Honda, and we have already had the history of more than 50 years with F1," Moriyama said.
-"For our company, F1 is a very important culture as well as being in the DNA of our company.
-It is true that we have gone through a very tough situation and nobody is satisfied with the current results, especially the board."
+"For Honda, Formula One started with a dream by our founder, Mr Soichiro Honda, and we have already had the history of more than 50 years with F1," Moriyama said.
+"For our company F1 is a very important culture as well as being in the DNA of our company.
+It is true that we have gone through a very tough situation and nobody is satisfied with the current results especially the board."

-He admitted that quitting Formula 1 was "never an option," and the brand's dedication to improving is stronger than before.
+He admitted that quitting Formula One was "never an option," and the brand's dedication to improving is stronger than before.

 "It is our goal to overcome this tough challenge and get back to fighting with the frontrunners of the sport.
 Our spirit is going to come back and next year our goal is to fight for the top three at the top of the grid."